pczarn/gearley/README.md

 yourself.
 Grammar construction is implemented in the [cfg library](https://github.com/pczarn/cfg).

 The recognizer provides an interface for writing a custom parse forest.
-You may reuse the default parse forest, but write your own code for controlling rule order, and for storing evaluated values.
+Or you may reuse the default parse forest algorithm, but write your own code for controlling rule order, and for storing evaluated values within each tree node.

-Another interface gives control over rule completion.
-You may reject certain completed rules or modify their parse forests.
+Yet another interface gives immediate control over rule completion.
+You may reject certain completed rules or modify their parse forests as the parse progresses.

+Gearley is perfectly extensible on every level.

 ## Glossary